Back

 What’s an ISA allowance?

-You can split your allowance across different types of ISAs, such as Cash ISAs, Stocks and Shares ISAs, Innovative Finance ISAs and Lifetime ISAs.
-Each type of ISA caters to different financial needs and goals, but the one thing they have in common is that you don’t have to pay tax on the interest or growth that you earn in them.
+You can split your allowance across different types of ISAs, such as cash ISAs, stocks and shares ISAs, innovative finance ISAs and lifetime ISAs.
+Each type of ISA caters to different financial needs and goals.
+One thing they all have in common is that you don’t have to pay tax on the interest or growth that you earn in them.

 When does your ISA allowance reset?

 The ISA allowance lasts for a full tax year, starting from 6 April one year and ending on 5 April the next year.
 Each tax year, you get a fresh ISA allowance.
-If you don’t use it all by l the end of the tax year, you can’t carry it over – so if you don’t use it, you will lose it!
+If you don’t use it all by the end of the tax year, you can’t carry it over – so if you don’t use it, you'll lose it!

 Will transferring an ISA use your allowance?